We have completed our first inquiry into the Port of Melbourne’s compliance with the pricing order, covering the period 1 July 2016 to 30 June 2021.

 The Port of Melbourne services international and domestic shipping lines carrying containerised and general cargo to and from Melbourne through Port Phillip Bay.

-The port charges users in line with the pricing order.
-It sets out the requirements for the port when setting prices for prescribed services, such as:
+The port charges users of prescribed services in line with the pricing order, which is made under section 49A of the Port Management Act 1995 (Vic).
+The pricing order sets out the requirements for the port when setting prices for prescribed services, such as:

 - how to calculate prices